What is epilepsy?

 - How you would be affected by a seizure

-- How they would be affected, should you have a seizure
+- How they would be affected, if you had a seizure

 - How long you would be looking after them for